Tatiwel/electron-multi-window/.github/ISSUE_TEMPLATE/custom_issue.md

----
-name: Custom issue
-about: Use this template for questions, documentation requests, or other topics not covered by bug/feature templates
----

 ## Describe your issue, question, or feedback

 A clear and concise description of your issue, suggestion, or question related to the Electron Multi-Window app.